sodaviz/soda/docs/source/api/interfaces/BarPlotConfig.rst

 .. container:: content

-  A callback to define the row that the glyph is placed in.
+  This defines the row that the glyph is placed in.

 rowSpan
 *******